constellation-daq/Constellation/docs/reference/contributing.md

 ## Setting up the Development Environment

-We highly recommend creating a virtual Python environment for development.
+It is highly recommended to create a virtual Python environment for development.

 ### Pre-commit Hooks

-If you want to develop on Constellation, you can ensure following the coding style by setting up git pre-commit hooks which check your code against a variety of code validation tools automatically when you commit your code.
+When contributing to the development of Constellation, following the coding style can be ensured by setting up and activating git pre-commit hooks which check the code against a variety of code validation tools automatically when you commit your code.

-Install pre-commit via
+Constellation uses the `pre-commit` tool which registers, updates and runs these hooks automatically.
+It can be installed and activated via

 ```sh
 pip install pre-commit